peterhellberg/bugsnag-data/README.md

 }
 ```

-The `bugsnag-data` command will follow next in the [Link header](https://tools.ietf.org/html/rfc5988)
+`bugsnag-data` will follow next in the [Link header](https://tools.ietf.org/html/rfc5988)
+until reaching a response with no Link header or having done the max number of requests
-up to the number of times as specified in the max flag.
+as specified in the max command line flag.

 ## License (MIT)